solliancenet/microsoft-postgresql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 #### Collation Defaults

-After migrating from Single Server to Flexible server (or even from on-premises), be cognizant of the Collation settings.
+After migrating from a source instance to Azure Database for PostgreSQL Flexible Server be cognizant of the collation settings.

-Flexible Server uses `en_US.utf8` while the Single Server uses `English_United States.1252`.
+Flexible Server uses `en_US.utf8`.
 The Postgres documentation states that "The LC_COLLATE and LC_CTYPE variables affect the sort order of indexes".
 You may need to rebuild the indexes.

-You can review differences between Single Server and Flexible Server [here](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-compare-single-server-flexible-server).

 #### SSL Connectivity